|Copyright, 2006, Mort's Marina, Amery, WI.

 But to the kids on the lake, the Marina is known as

-of lake residents and making new memories at the Marina.
+and making many new memories at the Marina.

 The Marina also houses the home office